Wealth taxes

 reduces the size of the tax code by replacing other taxes,

-taxes the value of land, not people,
+taxes the value of land, not “net assets”,

 is fair, those with the most, contribute the most,